-Who will oppose to the importance of having a blog section into a website?
+Who will oppose the importance of having a blog section on a website?
 Blogs are a great way for businesses to drive traffic to their website.
 But to gain this traffic it would need to enrich a blog with superb posts.

-Many will answer that they already have an active blog but haven’t see any benefits from it.
-I have heard several times, people complaints for their personal blogs, that I could write a book.
+Many will answer that they already have an active blog but haven’t seen any benefits from it.
+I have heard several times, that so many people complain about their personal blogs, that I could write a book.
 Wait, I am actually writing a book about this!

 Because successful blog posts have a certain structure and ingredients.
 Let’s go through them and shed some light on the mystery!

 The need to share one’s passion is the ultimate booster for blogging.
 Next comes the need to create new ways to earn some extra financial income.
 Having as motivation, firstly to communicate and secondly to earn money, blogging has become a widely spread activity around the globe.

 People want to grow awareness, traffic, new clients, and sell their work or services through different types of blogs, such as lifestyle blogs or fashion blogs, business or e-commerce blogs, journals or magazine blogs, and many others.

 Blogging is another stream of income for people that carry an entrepreneur DNA.
 Decades before the term “startupers” emerge, a tribe of digital bees was actively writing and publishing their words in blogs.
 Back in the days, we called them: weblogs.

 In a way, we can say that the journalists and writers, back in the early 1990s, showed us how to use blogs to make our voices heard.
 Today many bloggers earn their living through this activity.
 So from the days (1991-1994) when blogging was just a hobby, today it’s a business of billions.

 From January 1994 when the very first blog was created up to today’s microblogging platforms, blogging is a major part of the internet’s growth and digital marketing evolution.